-Training for phonics delivery has ensured that children receive high quality phonic provision with lowest 20% of children receiving additional support for learning, this has led to all children making progress in their phonics and reading.
+Training for phonics delivery has ensured that children receive high quality phonic provision with lowest 20% of children receiving additional support for learning, this has led to all PP children making progress in their phonics and reading as shown in their tracking.
+21/22 data showed that 100% of Year 2 PP children achieved their phonic screening check and 75% (6 / 8) of Year 1 PP children achieved theirs.

-Speech and language assessment and intervention ensured that children received the speech and language support they required and made good progress in these areas.
+Speech and language assessment and intervention ensured that children received the speech and language support they required and made good progress in these areas, 80% (4 / 5) of Pupil premium children in EYFS achieved the GLD at the end of their Reception year.